uwings/uxchecklist.github.io/dev-readme.md

 - index-multi.html
 - index-single.html

+**To limit confusion: work only in these two files, never in index.html**

 On deployment: copy index-multi.html or index-single.html into index.html and push to master

 ### Styles
 There is class `.body-multi` and `.body-single` on `<body>` so you can target styles separately when needed This Way they can share SCSS/CSS

+### JS
+Js for Multi goes int js/index.js
+Js for Multi goes int js/index-single.js

 **The CSS way** :